-In the base case, we expect the macroeconomic policies to remain adequate, but with significant risks rooted in volatile external environment, the financial sector and in domestic political cycle.
-The existing macroeconomic framework is considered adequate, even though macroeconomic risks associated with vulnerabilities to external and climatic shocks, institutional weaknesses and related slippages in the implementation of macroeconomic and structural reforms will continue to be substantial over the short and medium-term.
-European integration anchors the Government’s policy reform agenda, but periodic political tensions pose risks to reforms.
-Negotiations with the European Union (EU) on an Association Agreement and a Deep and Comprehensive Free Trade Area (DCFTA) were initialed in November 2013, and are expected to be signed by June 2014.
+The existing macroeconomic framework is considered broadly adequate, even though macroeconomic risks associated with the financial sector, vulnerabilities to external and climatic shocks, institutional weaknesses and related slippages in the implementation of macroeconomic and structural reforms will continue to be substantial over the medium-term.
+European integration anchors the Government’s policy reform agenda, but political tensions and weak governance pose risks to reforms.

 Moldova: Commitments by Fiscal Year (in millions of dollars)*